Google Drive Data Source

 Configuration details of GoogleDrive Data Source

-url | SearchBlox URL |
+| url | The SearchBlox URL. |

-data-directory | Data Folder where the data needs to be stored.
+| data-directory | The folder where data will be stored.
 Make sure it has write permission. |

-colname | The name of the custom collection in SearchBlox. |
+| colname | The name of the Custom Collection in SearchBlox. |

-exclude-formats | File formats to exclude. |
+| exclude-formats | File formats that should be excluded. |

-exclude-google-mime | Google mime types to be excluded |
+| exclude-google-mime | Google MIME types to exclude. |

-exclude-folders | Folders to exclude in Googledrive |
+| exclude-folders | Folders in Google Drive to exclude. |

-fetch-interval | Fetch interval between each hits (in seconds) |
+| fetch-interval | Time between each fetch in seconds. |

-exclude-size | size of file that can be excluded in index |
+| exclude-size | File sizes that should be excluded from indexing. |

-servlet url | SearchBlox servlet URL.
-Make sure that the port number is right.
-If your SearchBlox runs in 8080 port the URLs should be right. |
+| servlet url | SearchBlox servlet URL.
+Make sure the port number is correct (e.g., 8080 if SearchBlox runs on port 8080). |